vmware-tanzu/cloud-native-security-inspector/README.md

 cloud-native-security-inspector-portal-service   NodePort   10.98.232.35   <none>        3800:32541/TCP   44h
 ```

-If you are using KIND to deploy Kubernetes, in order to visit the portal successfully, please make the NodePort (by default: 30150) of the portal has been exposed to the host machine correctly.
+If you are using KIND to deploy Kubernetes, in order to visit the portal successfully, please make sure the NodePort (by default: 30150) of the portal has been exposed to the host machine correctly.
 For more details please refer to [KIND documentation](https://kind.sigs.k8s.io/docs/user/quick-start/#mapping-ports-to-the-host-machine).

+### Run
+- Refer to the [tutorial](TUTORIAL.md) for a quick guidance.
+- Refer to the [documentation](USER-GUIDE.md) for more details on how to use Cloud Native Security Inspector.

 ### Uninstalling
 To uninstall Cloud Native Security Inspector, use the following command: